 In order to encourage scholarship of this nature, the First Millennium Network is currently organizing a program of DC-area events, including: a yearly high-profile lecture or similar event; a more regular, local seminar series; and a reading group.
-Our major public event of the 2014–15 academic year was a workshop on authority and delegation in the late antique and early medieval worlds on April 15, 2015, held on the campus of the University of Maryland, College Park.
-At the event, scholars working from a Western European, Byzantine, and Islamic perspective each addressed the theme, followed by a panel discussion among our three speakers and the audience.
-Our speakers for this event were Michael Cook (Princeton University), George Demacopoulos (Fordham University), and Patrick Geary (Institute for Advanced Study).
-Our major event of the 2015–16 academic year will be a public lecture by Chris Wickham (All Souls College, University of Oxford), paired Michael Bonner (University of Michigan).
+Our major public event of the 2018–19 academic year was a colloquium on “Constructing the Past in the First Millennium” on November 9, 2018.
+It was held on the campus of the University of Maryland, College Park.
+At the event, scholars working from a Western European, Byzantine, and Islamic perspective each addressed the theme, followed by a panel discussion among our four speakers and the audience.
+Our speakers for this event include Courtney Booker (University of British Columbia), Fred Donner (The University of Chicago), Helmut Reimitz (Princeton University), and Allison Vacca (University of Tennessee, Knoxville).
 These events are open to the public, and are meant to draw attention to the fruitfulness of comparative research.

-We also hope to inaugurate this fall a seminar series, in which a local scholar will present work-in-progress.
+Each year, we organize a seminar series, in which local scholars present works-in-progress.
 This initiative is meant to foster connections in the field and to enrich all of our work by setting it into a broader perspective.
 Encouraging graduate student participation is a major goal of the Network.
-Therefore, graduate students will be warmly encouraged to take part in the seminars and to present their own work, but we will also seek to organize seminars intended primarily for graduate students, in which they can exchange ideas and discuss research.
+Therefore, graduate students have been warmly encouraged to take part in the seminars and to present their own work, but we will also seek to organize seminars intended primarily for both undergraduate and graduate students, in which they can exchange ideas and discuss research.

-The Washington, D.C.-area is already host to an active reading group (WARBLS: Washington Area Reading Group in Byzantine and Late Antique Studies), which meets monthly to discuss provocative recent work in the field covered by the First Millennium Network.
-This group, founded by Jennifer Barry (George Mason University), Sam Collins (George Mason University), and Scott Johnson (University of Oklahoma) provides an informal setting in which to foster connections among scholars in different fields and at different stages of their careers.
-The First Millennium Network hopes to coordinate with WARBLS to work together toward our common goals.
-Additionally, WARBLS and the First Millennium Network have forged strong ties with Marginalia, an online magazine intended to advance critical scholarship pertaining to topics on Religion in an accessible format.
+The Washington, D.C.-area is already host to an active reading group FMRG (First Millennium Reading group), which meets monthly to discuss provocative recent work in the field covered by the First Millennium Network.
+This group, founded by Jennifer Barry (University of Mary Washington) and Sam Collins (George Mason University) provides an informal setting in which to foster connections among scholars in different fields and at different stages of their careers.
+The First Millennium Network has coordinated with the reading group (formerly known as Washington Area Reading Group in Byzantine and Late Ancient Studies, WARBLS) to work together toward our common goals.
+Additionally,the FMRG and the First Millennium Network have forged strong ties with Marginalia, an online magazine intended to advance critical scholarship pertaining to topics on Religion in an accessible format.